fjall-rs/value-log/README.md

 Generic value log implementation for key-value separated storage, inspired by RocksDB's BlobDB [[1]](#footnotes) and implemented in safe, stable Rust.

-> This crate is intended as a building block for key-value separated LSM storage.
+> This crate is intended as a building block for key-value separated storage.
 > You probably want to use https://github.com/fjall-rs/fjall instead.

 ## Features